Publishing a book today is easy with self-publishing services that are generally offered for free online.

 If you think self-publishing technology is beyond your ability, you could consider an assisted self-publishing service.

-But always make sure you retain all rights to your book, and that all royalties are paid to you directly by the online retailer.
+But always make sure you retain all the rights to your book, and that all royalties will be paid to you directly by the online book retailer.

 Cons: Some computer skills to learn.
 All facets of publishing, marketing, and selling are the responsibility of the author.

 What to expect to pay for reputable services

 Pre-made ebook cover.
 US$30-60